TheRealFlyingFrog/unTrace/README.md

 It has some built in exploits for Linux (all the DirtyC0w variants).
 They are used for privelidge escalation and may not work depending on your Linux Kernel version.

-We are working on the following add ons:
+## We are working on the following add ons:
 - Replacing shell scripts with GO functions for portabillity

 - Adding easier and more intuitive shell commands

 - Adding Enumeration Functions for both Linux and Windows

 - More privelidge escalation exploits for both Windows and Linux

 - Support for MacOS and Linux (right now only runs on Windows)

 - Other exploits to exfiltrate hashes etc..

 - persistance settings

+## Done so far:
+- Added go-prompt functions
+- added structure

+## Next:
+- finish structure
+- add cross platform support
+- run some commands for testing
+- migrate some unTrace functions over(write unTrace package for import)

 ## Commands